PLZGET/inflearn-rag-notebook/README.md

-## This project is based on the original materials from the Inflearn course: "강의명" by 강사명.
+## This project is based on the original materials from the Inflearn course by Byeongjin Kang.
 ## Used for personal study purposes.

 # RAG를 활용한 LLM Application 개발 (feat.
 LangChain)